Our Upcoming Events

 Bicycle & Pedestrian Maps

-"I [BIKE] Oakland" 2013 Bikeways Map.
-This full-size, full-color map, produced by the City of Oakland Public Works Agency, is now in its fourth edition.
-The 2013 map shows 222 miles of bikeways throughout Oakland and the adjoining cities of Berkeley, Emeryville, Alameda, Piedmont, and San Leandro.
+"I [BIKE] Oakland" 2016 Bikeways Map,, a full-size, full-color map, produced by the City of Oakland Public Works Department, is in its sixth edition.
+The 2016 map shows 254 miles of bikeways throughout Oakland and the adjoining cities of Berkeley, Emeryville, Alameda, Piedmont and San Leandro.

-- The print map is made available to Oakland's bike shops for free distribution.
-(It is also included in the 2,000+ canvas goodie bags given to bicyclists at "energizer stations" throughout Oakland on Bike to Work Day.)
+- The print map is made available to Oakland's bike shops for free distribution on May 1 of every year.
+(It is also included in the canvas goodie bags given to bicyclists at "energizer stations" throughout Oakland on Bike to Work Day.)

 Walk Oakland!
-Map & Guide, 4th Edition, released September 2009, includes existing and recommended bikeways.
-For mail orders, call the Oakland Museum store (510) 238-6305.
-You may purchase the map at the following Oakland retailers:
+Map & Guide, 5th Edition, released in 2014, includes existing and recommended bikeways.
+For mail orders, call the Oakland Museum store (510) 318-8510.
+The map may be available at the following Oakland retailers (this list isn't maintained—please call first):

 - A Great Good Place for Books 6120 La Salle Ave (510) 339-8210